-But first—cast your mind back to 2010.
+Cast your mind back to 2010.
 If you weren’t a dedicated vegan striving to stay au courant, you’d struggle to know where to dine if you fancied a good plant-based meal.
 But how times change.
-Just a decade later, there are over 150 vegan restaurants in London, making it the most vegan-friendly city in the world according to the online restaurant guide HappyCow.
+Just over a decade later, there are over 150 vegan restaurants in London, making it the most vegan-friendly city in the world according to the online restaurant guide HappyCow.
 Plus, hundreds more hotspots offer innovative and exemplary vegan-friendly options on their menus.

 When it comes to ambience and environmental ethos though, not to mention the sheer quality of their vegan offerings, this list of the ten best vegan restaurants in London can’t be beat.
 Chickpea omelette with tempeh bacon, marinated carrot and zero waste kraut, you say?

 Where?
 King’s Cross, Camden, Soho and Dalston

 Best for: Classic and traditional veg-based fare since the 80’s

 First opening in 1988, way before veganism was en vogue, the Soho branch of iconic Mildred’s restaurant fast became one of London’s most-loved veggie and vegan hotspots.
 They’ve had 32 years of perfecting the dishes on offer and you can tell.
 Unlike other vegan eateries where one-note dishes fall flat on flavour, Mildreds take classics like curries, stews and salads and transform them into plant-based plates offering a whole riot of flavour.

 Head for a buzzy, friendly atmosphere and service with a smile, not forgetting an entirely plant-based menu offering a smörgåsbord of cuisines.

 Where?
 58 Hoe St, Walthamstow, E17 4PG